temperlang/sorting/algos/powersort/powersort.temper.md

       public sort(items: ListBuilder<T>): Void {

 Just short circuit if we have a short list.
+Run prefix extension also has similar short circuiting.

         if (items.length < 2) {
           return;